greggman/react-split-it/README.md

   it will call `onSetSize` with an array of normalized size numbers.

-  If you supply this function then whatever values are sent to `onSetSize` should in general be passed back as props.
+  If you supply this function then whatever values are sent to `onSetSize` should in general be passed back via props as `sizes`.

   [See this example](https://greggman.github.io/react-split-it/#add-remove-panes-managed)
   and [this section](#Handling-adding-and-removing-panes-and-or-recording-sizes).